 Email Servers are much harder to configure than webservers.
-First of all, we need to creating two servers, an SMTP server for sending mail and a POP3 server for receiving it.
+First of all, we need to create two servers, an SMTP server for sending mail and a POP3 server for downloading received email to a user.
 Secondly, a complete mail service involves more than these alone.
-It includes setting up an MTA (Mail-Transfer-Agent) and also a means of authenticating who is authorized to use our servers.
+It includes setting up an MTA (Mail-Transfer-Agent) and also a means of authenticating who is authorized to use the servers.

-Although there are other options, I believe that dovecot is the application most frequently used to suppLy the POP3 and SMTP mail servers, and is the application I used.
-It also can be used to set up an IMAP server, which I did not do.
-There are a number of applications that provide the MTA: sendmail is the oldest, easiest to configure, and still under active development; exim, which was written as and frequently used as a replacement for sendmail, but whose confuration is insane; and postfix, which is the most modern and while not offering as much flexibility as one might like, is much easier to configure than exim.
+Although there are other options, I believe that postfix is the application most frequently used to supply the SMTP server, while dovecot is the application most frequently used to supply the POP3 server.
+Dovecot also can be used to set up an IMAP server, which I did not do.
+There are a number of applications that provide the MTA: sendmail is the oldest, easiest to configure, and still under active development; exim, which was written as and frequently used as a replacement for sendmail, but whose configuration is insane; and postfix, which is the most modern and while not offering as much flexibility as one might like, is much easier to configure than exim.
 Postfix works well with dovecot, so long as they both are configured properly to do so.
 That will require a little work on your part.

 Now let's discuss configuring postfix by hand.
 I strongly